STEMinds/Eduponics-Pi-MQTT/README.md

 ## Bug reporting & Support

-Feel free to report a bug through the app to our email at contact@steminds.com It will be even better if you can repot us through github and we will follow up to fix it. any contribution is welcome. we are looking to improve but not often have the time and resources to do it all.
+Feel free to report a bug through the app to our email at contact@steminds.com It will be better if you can report to us through Github directly (open issue) and we will follow up to fix it.

-Please join our facebook group [STEM Raspberry Pi Projects](https://www.facebook.com/groups/933961280359429/) to get support and updates on upcoming features, development progress and projects.
+Please join our facebook group [STEM Raspberry Pi Projects](https://www.facebook.com/groups/933961280359429/) to get support and updates on upcoming features, development, progress and projects.

 ## TODO List